Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 Source: Relationships between knowledge inertia, organizational learning and organization innovation by Shu-hsien Liao, Wu-Chen Fei, Chih-Tang Liu

 As an industry, we have known for many decades that the need for knowledge transfer is essential to build and  maintain complex software systems

-## Historic lens: Continuity of the "Theory"
+### Historic lens: Continuity of the "Theory"

 Peter Naur's seminal paper from 1985, *Programming as Theory Building*, talks about the importance of people carrying the theory of the program or system.

 > " Thus, again, the program text and its documentation has proven insufficient as a carrier of some of the most important design ideas"

-I want to stress the fact that here we are talking about core design ideas of a program.
+I want to stress that the paper focuses on core design ideas of a program.

 The paper continues:

 > "The conclusion seems inescapable that at least with certain kinds of large programs, the continued adaptation, modification and correction of errors in them, is essentially dependent on a certain kind of knowledge possessed by a group of programmers who are closely and continuously connected with them."

-Forty years ago we already established the importance of stable teams to keep the program theory, especially needed as we are building more and more complex and complicated systems.
+We've known for over forty years that stable teams are essential to maintaining the program theory, especially important as systems grow more complex.
+Yet as an industry, we keep repeating the same Sisyphean cycle, and act surprised each time the boulder rolls back down.
+Strangely, we do this in the name of cost effectiveness.

 ## The Hidden Barrier: Who Gets to Know?

 Throughout this article, we've discussed how knowledge transforms into wisdom and flows through organisations.
 Do organisations accept knowledge from everyone within?  whose knowledge is deemed legitimate in the first place?

-This isn't just an ethical concern, it's a practical one that directly impacts decision quality.
+This is an ethical concern and it's a practical concern too that directly impacts decision quality.
 As Iris Meredith explores in ["Who has permission to know things?"](https://deadsimpletech.com/blog/epistemology), corporate epistemology determines which voices are heard and which expertise is valued.
 When organisations systematically invalidate knowledge they don't just create workplace frustration, they cut themselves off from crucial insights.

 > "Knowledge is largely defined and controlled by those in power"